Testing Correlation in Graphs by Counting Bounded Degree Motifs: Admissible Bounded Degree Motifs: Construction and Detection Guarantees

-Furthermore, $\maT_{\maM(N_\sfv,N_\sfe,d)}$ is computable in $O(n^{N_\sfe})$. \end{theorem} The proof of Theorem~\ref{thm:bd-degree-motif-main} is deferred to Appendix~\ref{apd:proof-thm-speci}.
 By Lemmas~\ref{lem:motif-family-lwbd} and~\ref{lem:subgraph}, the bounded degree motif family $\maM(N_\sfv,N_\sfe,d)$ is \emph{$N_\sfe$-admissible}.
 In view of Theorem~\ref{thm:bd-degree-motif-main}, if $\rho$ is a constant, one can choose a constant $N_\sfe$ when $p \ge n^{-2/3}$, making the test statistic computable in polynomial time.
 Although the test statistic $\maT_{\maM(N_\sfv,N_\sfe,d)}$ suffices for correlation detection, the motifs in $\maM(N_\sfv,N_\sfe,d)$ are highly specialized and uncommon in practical scenarios; for instance, triangles and quadrilaterals are not included in this family.
 To obtain a more broadly applicable motif-counting statistic, we will show in Section~\ref{subsec:general-bd-degree} that counting all bounded degree motifs also suffices for correlation detection.